horizontalsystems/blockchain-crypto-guides/guides/token_guides/curve-finance.md

 - Due to versatile pool deposit mechanisms, adding funds to liquidity pools can be quite expensive when Ethereum network is busy.

+## Risks

-Curve Finance significantly more complex than Uniswap and integrates more third party DeFi services into its products.
+Curve Finance significantly more complex than Uniswap and integrates some third party DeFi services into its products.

-Therefore, Curve Finance carries more security risks.
+So, from security point of view there is a higher chance of potential undiscovered issues in a smart contract.

+> Curve smart contract have [been audited](https://www.curve.fi/audits) by a third party service known as Trail Of Bits.